When you think about donations, you probably think about cash contributions that help you raise more funds.

 Companies can be highly receptive to providing in-kind products or services — often more so than corporate giving donations or event sponsorship.
 This can be linked to the accounting benefits and getting the necessary approval to make an in-kind donation (rather than getting the sign-off for a cash donation).

 In-kind donations are also less likely to be dependent on company budgets.
 There may not always be a large enough budget for a company to support your organization financially (even if they want to!), but this matters far less if they decide to make an in-kind donation instead.
-From this perspective, leveraging in-kind contributions can be a great way to establish connections with companies who aren’t in a position to make cash donations.
+From this perspective, leveraging in-kind contributions can be a great way to establish connections with companies that aren’t in a position to make cash donations.

 How to Secure In-Kind Donations